-Then, if you want to play AAA games at 1440p with no compromises, both Team Red and Team Green have great options with the Radeon RX 5700 XT and RTX 2070 Super, respectively.
+In 2021, you can get a graphics card that will power high-end AAA PC games at 1080p settings with something like the AMD Radeon RX 5600 XT or the Nvidia GeForce RTX 3060.
+If you want to play AAA games at 1440p with no compromises, both Team Red and Team Green have great options with the Radeon RX 6700 XT and the Nvidia GeForce RTX 3060 Ti.

-The wider availability of graphics cards that can push pixels at these resolutions on a budget has made PC gaming much more accessible than ever before, and we definitely hope that this upcoming generation can start to do the same for 4K gaming on PC, especially when the PS5 and Xbox Series X are right around the corner for much less than the price of a high-end gaming PC.
+The wider availability of graphics cards that can push pixels at these resolutions on a budget has made PC gaming much more accessible than ever before, and these upcoming generations have done the same for 4K gaming on PC, especially with the PS5 and Xbox Series X both costing much less than the price of a high-end gaming PC.

 Exclusivity and features